 Sign off on audiovisual checks each day, noting any additions or changes

-Conduct or schedule a post-conference meeting with the venue and client
+Conduct or schedule a post-conference meeting with the venue and client.
+Use this opportunity to gather feedback and review analytics, which can provide valuable insights to improve future events.

 Consider giving gratuities to individuals who were particularly helpful during your event.
 Be clear on the venue’s policy on gratuities, whether salaried staff can accept gratuities.
 Understand who the recipients are of any contracted gratuities and service fees.
 Keep a list of helpful staff throughout the event, to make this process easier at the end.